PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505;  This terraform deployment will look up the AMI ID to use for the deployment based on the variable `fw_version`.
 New AMIs are not always published for each minor release.
 Therefore, it is a good idea to verify what version AMI most closely matches your target version.

 > &#8505; product-code is a global value that correlates with Palo Alto Networks marketplace offerings This is global and the same across all regions.
-There will be changes to this as vm-flex offerings come live.
+There will be changes to this as vm-flex offerings come live. ##TODO
 >```
 >   "byol"  = "6njl1pau431dv1qxipg63mvah"
 >   "payg1" = "6kxdw3bbmdeda3o6i1ggqt4km"